Managing permanent changes to appearance

 • arrange for a second opinion about your treatment, if you feel this would be useful.

-Always let your cancer doctor or nurse know if you have body image concerns during or after treatment.
+Always ask your cancer doctor or specialist nurse any questions you have and let them know if you have body image concerns during or after treatment.
 There are different ways they can help and support you.

 Reconstructive surgery

-Reconstructive surgery is most commonly needed after some types of surgery to remove the cancer.
-For example, a woman may choose reconstructive surgery after having a breast removed (mastectomy).
-Another example is when a surgeon replaces tissue or nerves removed during treatment for head and neck cancer or skin cancer.
+You may choose to have reconstructive surgery after some types of surgery to remove cancer.
+For example, you may choose to have reconstructive surgery after having a breast removed (mastectomy).
+Another example is when a surgeon replaces tissue or nerves removed during treatment for head and neck cancer or skin cancer

-Breast reconstruction can be done immediately or years after a mastectomy.
-If you had surgery to remove only part of the breast, you can have surgery to improve the shape.
-Your doctor or breast care nurse will talk to you about this.
+Breast reconstruction is often done straight away.
+But if you have a breast removed (mastectomy), you might decide to have reconstruction years later.
+Your cancer doctor or breast care nurse will talk to you about this.
 They can refer you to a specialist surgeon.

-Scars usually improve in how they feel and look in the months after surgery.
-They gradually fade and become softer over time.
+How scars feel and look usually improve in the months after surgery.
+They gradually fade and become softer.

-Sometimes people are unhappy because of how a scar looks or if it feels tight and uncomfortable.
-This may cause concerns about your body.
-It could also affect relationships and how you feel about being physically intimate with another person.
+Sometimes people are unhappy because of how a scar looks, or if it feels tight and uncomfortable.
+This may cause concerns about your body, and affect relationships and how you feel about being physically intimate with another person.

-Even if your prosthesis is still in good condition, they can arrange for you to be reassessed.
+Even if your prosthesis is still in good condition, your cancer doctor or specialist nurse can arrange for you to be reassessed.
 If you have had the prosthesis for a while, there may be new, improved types available.
+Or there may be a prosthesis available that is a better match for your skin colour.

-Breast Cancer Care has information about prostheses after a mastectomy.
+Breast Cancer Now has information about breast prostheses and the different suppliers you can get them from.
 If you have a facial prosthesis, Changing Faces has more information.

 Make-up, clothing and accessories to cover up body changes

-There are different ways to cover up changes and to help you feel better about yourself.
+You may feel more confident if you cover up changes to your body.
 Different people can help you with this.
 This includes your healthcare team, who can:

 • refer you to Changing Faces for advice about camouflage make-up

-• refer you for a replacement part (prosthesis), for example a breast prosthesis.
+• refer you for a new replacement part, such as a breast prosthesis.

 Camouflage make-up

-If you have had skin grafts (skin replaced with skin from another part of the body), the colour may not match your surrounding skin.
+A skin graft is skin taken from another part of the body that is placed over the area where the cancer was removed.
+If you have had skin grafts, the colour may not match your surrounding skin.
 Or you may have visible scars you would like to cover up.
-Using camouflage make-up can help.
+In these cases, using camouflage make-up can help.

 Changing Faces has trained skin camouflage practitioners.
 They can find the best colour match for your skin tone.
 They can also teach you how to apply the specialist waterproof cover creams and powders.
 You can get these on prescription.
 Changing Faces runs clinics across the UK.

-If you wear a prosthesis and it does not match your camouflage make-up, go back and see the person who supplied it.
-They can match the colour to your camouflage make-up.
+If you wear a prosthesis and it does not match your camouflage make-up, go back to the person who supplied it.
+They can usually match the colour to your camouflage make-up.

-Look Good Feel Better (LGFB) has trained volunteer beauty professionals who run free workshops for people coping with cancer treatment.
+Look Good Feel Better (LGFB) runs free workshops for people coping with cancer treatment.
+It has trained volunteer beauty professionals who offer practical advice and support.
 Workshops are available in over 80 hospitals and specialist cancer centres across the UK.
-Ask your nurse or doctor for a referral in your area.
+Ask your cancer doctor or specialist nurse for a referral in your area.

 Clothing